Add to your Claude Code skills

 dsn: ""

-With that configuration, agentd starts a bundled PostgreSQL process for durable state and serves metrics, logs, and traces from bounded process-local telemetry.
+With that configuration, manifold stores durable state in SQLite with FTS5 and Vec1 enabled, and serves metrics, logs, and traces from bounded process-local telemetry.
 You still need an LLM provider, which can be a remote API key or a local OpenAI-compatible endpoint.

 For the full deployment walkthrough, see:

-make build-manifold builds agentd with the embedded frontend using the stable UI feature gate.
+make build-manifold is the standard host build for Manifold.
+It builds dist/manifold with the Forge backend, embedded frontend, and stable UI feature gate.
 Stable builds do render frontend undocumented features still in active development.

 To build the same backend and embedded frontend with beta UI links enabled, use either command: